-(a)(1) The lighting or maintaining of fires is generally prohibited, except as provided for in the following designated areas and/or receptacles, and under the conditions noted:
+(a)(1) The lighting or maintaining of fires is generally prohibited, except as provided for in the following designated areas or receptacles, and under the conditions noted:

 36 CFR §2.15 – PETS

-(e) Pets may be kept by park residents under the following conditions:
+(a) Pets may be kept by park residents (campers, hikers, climbers, day users, etc.) under the following conditions:

 36 CFR §2.16 – HORSES and PACK ANIMALS

-(b) The use of horses or pack animals is allowed on the following trails, routes or areas:
+(b) The use of horses or pack animals is permitted on the following trails, routes or areas:

 36 CFR §2.62 – MEMORIALIZATION

-(b) A permit is required for the scattering of ashes from cremated human remains, or in the following designated areas without a permit, in accordance with the following terms and conditions:
+(b) A permit is required for the scattering of ashes from cremated human remains in the following areas, and/or according to the following terms and conditions:

 36 CFR §3.21 – SWIMMING AND BATHING

-(a)(1) The following areas are closed to swimming and bathing:
+(a)(1) The following areas are closed to bathing:

 36 CFR §4.10 – TRAVEL ON PARK ROADS AND ROUTES

-(a) Park roads open for travel by motor vehicle are those indicated below, and/or as indicated in the following publication or document (attached hereto):
+(a) Park roads, open for travel by motor vehicle are those indicated in the following publication:

-(a) The use of bicycle is prohibited except on park roads, in parking areas, and on routes designated for bicycle use.
+(a) Bicycle use is permitted on park roads, parking areas, and on the following designated routes:

-The following additional routes have been designated for bicycle use:
+The following routes are closed to bicycle use: